roots/docs/getting-started/macos-basic-setup.md

 $ brew install composer
 ```

-## SSH Keys
+## SSH key

-### Create SSH Keys
+### Create SSH key

 Trellis and GitHub both use SSH keys to communicate securely without the need to type a username and password each time.
-Create your SSH keys and add them to your macOS Keychain:
+Create your SSH key and add them to your macOS Keychain:

 ```sh
 $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"